phalcon/documentation/docs/cache.md

 # Cache

 ## Overview
 The [Phalcon\Cache\Cache][cache-cache] is a component that offers a lightweight yet flexible caching mechanism to be used with your Phalcon applications.

 Frequently used data or already processed/calculated data, can be stored in a cache storage for easier and faster retrieval.
-Since [Phalcon\Cache\Cache][cache-cache] is written in Zephir, and therefore compiled as C code, it can achieve higher performance, while reducing the overhead that comes with getting data from any storage container.
-Some examples that warrant the use of cache are:
+Since [Phalcon\Cache\Cache][cache-cache] is written in Zephir, and therefore compiled as C code, it can achieve higher performance while reducing the overhead that comes with getting data from any storage container.
+Some examples that warrant the use of a cache are:

 * You are making complex calculations and the output does not change frequently
 * You are producing HTML using the same data all the time (same HTML)